No Fixed Abode NGO - Vailla Vakinaista Asuntoa Ry

 • People can choose how to be involved with services.
 Giving up intoxicants completely is not required – instead, the approach is one of harm reduction, in a way that respects the person’s autonomy.

-Our low threshold services are aimed at everyone who is homeless or threatened with homelessness.
-Vepa’s activities are open to everyone.
+• Our low-threshold services are aimed at everyone who is homeless or threatened with homelessness.
+Vepa's activities are open to everyone.

 Most of our services are located in Itä-Pasila, Helsinki.
-The housing councelor is on call at our organization’s office on working days and once a week in Vantaa.
-An outreach team Yökiitäjä moves around the metropolitan area.
-We give advice on homelessness on the phone for people all around Finland.
+The housing counselor is on call at our organization's office on working days and once a week in Vantaa.

 You can inform the Yökiitäjä staff on duty at night, if you are worried about someone sleeping rough, or if you notice someone whom you believe to be homeless.